Deliver “Delight and Passion” to people

 Tokita: "Large pieces of lumber would be brought into my father's workshop, and after a while, they would be turned into products and shipped out.
 I saw this scene as a normal part of my childhood.
 My father didn't teach me anything about manufacturing, but I feel that this formative experience has had a significant influence on my work today."

-After graduating from university, Tokita worked in sales at an apparel company, where he developed an interest in store displays and moved to an interiors company.
-After six years of work, he decided to quit when he got married.
+After graduating from university, Tokita took a sales position at an apparel company.
+There, she became interested in store displays and switched jobs to an interiors company.
+After working there for about six years, she chose to leave her job when she got married.

-Tokita: "My previous job was at a small company, so I was not only involved in sales, but also in production work, from ordering to on-site support.
-Although I found it rewarding, after getting married I wanted to work at a more relaxed pace, and that's when I found a job opening for an office position at NOMURA Co.,Ltd., and started working as a temporary employee.
-However, it seems that office work wasn't suited to my personality (laughs).
-I left my temporary position when I gave birth to my first child, and after giving birth I joined the company as a sales employee."
+Tokita: "My previous job was at a small company, so I was involved in production work, from ordering to on-site support, not just sales.
+I found it rewarding, but after getting married I wanted to work at a more relaxed pace.
+That's when I found an office job opening at NOMURA Co.,Ltd. and started working there as a temporary employee.
+But it turned out that office work wasn't suited to my personality (laughs).
+I ended my temporary employment when I gave birth to my first child, and after giving birth I rejoined the company as a sales representative."

 While working as a salesperson, Tokita also faced the challenge of raising a child.
 Although she felt the difficulties of raising a child, she says she was supported by understanding colleagues around her.